terra-campaigns/hostile/campaigns/gradient-descent/index.md

 Throughout the game, you will change.
 You may improve or acquire new skills.
 You may become long-term injured or get a disease.
-Most changes are treated narratively first.

-At the end of each session, players describe how they may have improved a skill and then roll their ***skill*** die.
-If they roll the max, the ***skill*** increases.

 ## Uncertainty